 kubectl

-command-line interface) to begin communicating with the control plane over the new IP address. - When you complete the rotation, the control plane ceases serving traffic over the previous IP address.
+command-line interface) to begin communicating with the control plane over the new IP address. - When you complete the rotation, the control plane ceases serving traffic with the previous IP address.

 Initiate the rotation